yogesh-sirsat/zulip/docs/subsystems/presence.md

 - "idle" -- the user has not interacted with the client recently.
   This is important for the case where a user left a Zulip tab open on their desktop at work and went home for the weekend.
-We use this for the "orange" state in the web app.
+We use this for the "half-green" state in the web app.

 The client receives in the response to that request a data set that, for each user, contains their status and timestamp that we last heard